 Monetary policy cannot solve all problems that affect our economy.
 But it can help speed the pace of recovery and get our country back on track sooner.
-Our policy actions are completely consistent with the statement of longer-term goals and policy strategy the FOMC released in January.
-9 I'm convinced they represent the best course to move us closer to those goals.
+Our policy actions are completely consistent with the statement of longer-term goals and policy strategy the FOMC released in January (Board of Governors

+2012a).
+I'm convinced they represent the best course to move us closer to those goals.
 Thank you very much.